I’m a writer with a penchant for mystery and conspiracy and a big hard-on for time travel.

 Though it seems like a past life, I started out in the courtroom, badgering witnesses and shouting “Objection!”
 Eventually I decided to turn my back on the law (as in, leave the legal profession, not become a gun-slinging vigilante) and get creative.

-I write conspiracy thrillers crossed with sci-fi and/or fantasy.
-I’m working on a trilogy of novels called Million Eyes, which I think of as being The Da Vinci Code meets Doctor Who meets 24.
-The first novel has been published by Elsewhen Press and is available as an ebook (paperback coming on March 9th 2020): http://bit.ly/Million-Eyes.
-Elsewhen have also published a collection of short stories set in the Million Eyes universe, called Million Eyes: Extra Time.
-This collection is free to download in all ebook formats – http://bit.ly/Million-Eyes-Extra-Time.
+I write conspiracy thrillers with a supernatural bent.
+I’ve just finished a trilogy of novels, Million Eyes, which I think of as being The Da Vinci Code meets Doctor Who meets 24.
+The first novel was published by Elsewhen Press in 2020, the second in 2021, and the third will be out early 2023.
+Elsewhen Press have also published a collection of short stories set in the Million Eyes universe, called Million Eyes: Extra Time, which is free to download in all ebook formats.
+They will be publishing a follow-up, much shorter collection, Million Eyes: Over Time.

-After I’ve finished the Million Eyes series, I plan to continue working on a conspiracy thriller (set in a fictional fantasy world) called Scuzzling.
+Also in progress (probably a project for after The Puddle Bumps and Breaching The Wall) is a fantasy conspiracy thriller called Scuzzling.
 The opening chapter of Scuzzling was shortlisted by Conville & Walsh literary agent Emma Finn as part of the Grindstone Literary International Novel Competition 2018.

-When I’m not beavering away at my laptop, you can normally find me in a cafe, down the pub, up a mountain, in Disneyland or on my sofa watching something timey-wimey.
-(For those who don’t get that reference, you sorely need to connect with your inner geek and watch Doctor Who‘s Blink at once.)
+When I’m not beavering away at my laptop, you can normally find me in a cafe, down the pub, up a mountain, in a Disney park or on my sofa watching something timey-wimey.
+(For those who don’t get that reference, you sorely need to connect with your inner nerd and watch Doctor Who‘s Blink at once.)

 You’ll find on my blog a mix of articles about conspiracy theories, urban legends & unsolved mysteries; articles about writing & advice for fellow writers; reviews of movies, TV series and books; and general updates about my writing endeavours.

-To read some of my published works, hop on over to my Publications page.
-Please also subscribe to my mailing list!
-I send out monthly newsletters with the latest on my books and writing activities, details of upcoming events, exclusive offers and discounts, writing advice and resources and more!
+If you subscribe to my mailing list you’ll receive regular newsletters with the latest on my books and writing activities, details of upcoming events, exclusive offers and discounts, writing advice and resources and more!

 If you need to know anything else, here’s a handy list.